unshakenme/OSPAT/README.md

 ## Core Videos and Interviews
-S

 1. Neuroscience (YouTube).
 Panel led by Besel Van der Kolk, with speakers including Dr. Robin Carhart-Harris, Christopher Timmerman, and Rachel Yehuda. https://youtu.be/4Vh9mDNj4Xk

 2. Integrative Psychiatry Institute (podcast).
 A Dive with the Maestro behind MDMA Psychotherapy Research – Rick Doblin – HPP 62. https://psychiatryinstitute.com/podcast/maestro-mdma-psychotherapy-doblin/

 3.

 # Elective Options
 These readings and videos will help expand your depth and breath of knowledge and enable you to become even more proficient in your knowledge, skills, and abilities as a provider.
 To complete the curriculum, you must complete at least 5 items from each section below.

 ## General Psychedelic Literature
-Must complete minimum of 5 from this list.
+Must complete minimum of 6 from this list.

 1. Doblin, R. and Burge, B. (Eds.).
 (2014).
 Manifesting Minds: A Review of Psychedelics in Science, Medicine, Sex, and Spirituality.
 Evolver Editions.
 ISBN: